Conformal mappings in perturbative QCD

 Since the coefficients $b_n$ defined in (\ref{eq:bn}) have a suppressed increase at large $n$, one expects the Taylor series (\ref{eq:B}) to be convergent in a region around the point $u=0$.
 Indeed, the singularities of the Borel transform in the complex $u$ plane, which encode the large-order increase of the coefficients $F_n$ of the perturbation series (\ref{eq:F}), are situated at a finite distance from the origin.
 In the general case, $B_F(u)$ has singularities at real values of $u$ on the semiaxes $u\ge u_{IR}>0$ (IR renormalons and instantons), and $u\le u_{UV}<0$ (UV renormalons).
 In the large-$\beta_0$ limit the singularities are poles, but beyond this limit they are branch points, requiring the introduction of two cuts along the lines $u\geq u_{IR}$ and $u\leq u_{UV}$ (see left panel of Fig. \ref{fig:Borel} for a typical Borel plane).
 The cuts along the real axis are assumed in general to be the only singularities in the Borel plane \cite{Mueller1985}.

-The singularities of $B_F(u)$ set a limitation on the convergence region of the power expansion (\ref{eq:B}): this series converges only inside the circle which passes through the singularity closest to the origin of the $u$ plane (in the left panel of Fig. \ref{fig:Borel}, we show this circle, assuming the nearest singularity to be the first UV renormalon).
+The singularities of $B_F(u)$ restrict the convergence domain of the power expansion (\ref{eq:B}) in the complex $u$ plane: this series converges only inside the circle which passes through the singularity closest to the origin $u=0$ (in the left panel of Fig. \ref{fig:Borel}, we show this circle, assuming the nearest singularity to be the first UV renormalon).